 You’ll want to prepare a clean, dry area for birthing on your farm.
 Depending on which animal is expecting, this could be a kidding/lambing stall, a foaling stall, or a farrowing pen.
 We recommend offering your momma plenty of room to get comfortable and fluffing the birthing area with fresh hemp bedding.

-Your emergency vet's phone number: even if you have done this for years, it never hurts to have backup available
+Your emergency veterinarian’s phone number.
+Even if you have done this for years, it never hurts to call-in an expert on some occasions.

-Flashlight: this is helpful to peer into the sac during birth to ensure the baby is presenting properly
+Flashlight.
+You may need to peer into the sac during birth to be sure the baby is presenting correctly.

 KY Jelly (yeah, we said it).
 Having a lubricant handy makes assisting a bit easier should you have to turn the baby to a safer position for delivery.

 Plain dental floss and a sterile knife or scissors.
 These are helpful for tying-off and trimming or cutting the umbilical cord.

 Empty and clean film canister.
 You’ll want one of these, particularly if you’re on a goat or sheep operation because it can be filled with iodine, placed over the umbilical cord against the stomach, and the newborn tipped backwards to fully immerse the umbilical cord in the iodine solution.

 Syringes.
 Having a variety of syringes on hand for both mommas and babies is actually quite important.
 You’ll need small ones if you need to encourage a newborn to suckle, and you need large ones if you need to drench a mother.